barakacanbyte/NedaPay/merchant-portal/README.md

 ## Features

+- **Aerodrome DEX Integration:**
+  - Robust, direct integration with Aerodrome for on-chain swaps.
+  - Supports both stable and volatile pools, with automatic pool selection.
+  - Accurate quote fetching and swap execution, using the official Aerodrome router and factory addresses.
+  - All token amounts and outputs are formatted with the correct decimals for each stablecoin.

 - **Multi-Wallet Support:**
   - Connect with MetaMask or Coinbase Wallet (via wagmi connectors).
   - Persistent wallet connection state across all pages.
   - ENS (.eth) and Base Name (.base) resolution for user-friendly display.
 - **Stablecoin Balances:**
   - Real-time fetching of ERC-20 balances for supported stablecoins (e.g., cNGN, ZARP, EURC, etc.).
+  - Each stablecoin entry now includes an explicit `decimals` field for precise formatting and conversion.
   - Shows all stablecoins, but only fetches balances for tokens deployed on the connected network.
 - **Network Detection:**
   - Detects the connected network and prompts users to switch if not on Base Mainnet.